nickbarnwell/last-ascent/source/log/posts/2016-07-02-escape-velocity.html.md

 Pulling onto the face, the reality of my declining condition sank in.
 With a pounding head and thickening tongue, I was, for once, glad to be a top rope tough guy.
-What should have been a cruiser section felt as strenuous as redpointing a long-term project and so I struggled ever-upwards.
+What should have been a cruiser section felt as strenuous as redpointing a long-term project.
+I struggled upwards.
 Flopping onto the belay ledge, I saw Peter glance worriedly at his watch.
 It's mid-afternoon and two pitches, an arduous fourth-class descent, and an hour's walk separate us from the trailhead.